Skip to main content

 Creative Practices to (Re)Examine the Stories We Tell Ourselves

-Presenter: Chantal Hoff, MPH – MXM Research Group
+Presenter: Chantal Hoff, MPH (she/her/hers) – MXM Research Group

 Presenter: Kayla Benitez Alvarez, MA – MXM Research Group